-Don’t let traffic and inconsiderate drivers ruin your day (or worse).
+Don’t let traffic and inconsiderate drivers ruin your day, or worse, create the circumstances for an accident.
 Stress can be a big problem when you are driving.
-It can lead to frustration, anger and road rage.
+It can lead to frustration, anger, and road rage.
 Here are a few ways to stay calm and in control when driving.

-- Counting.
-Hard to believe something so simple can be so effective, but this age-old remedy does help defuse stress.
+It’s hard to believe something so simple can be so effective, but this age-old remedy does help defuse stress.
+You can try counting slowly to ten, then repeating this practice a little bit slower each time.

-- Turn on some tunes.
 Everyone knows that music can directly influence your mood.
 Most people listen to music in the car, so it makes sense to use music to improve your mood while driving.
 The key is finding the right music for you.
+Ideally, you’ll want to choose listening material that keeps you calm while not posing a distraction to your concentration while driving.

-- Inhale, exhale, repeat.
 When you start gripping the steering wheel like a vise, take some deep breaths.
-This is not only a proven technique to help you relax, it’s also simple enough to do behind the wheel.
+This is not only a proven technique to help you relax, but it’s also simple enough to do behind the wheel.